What is an R-value?

 What is a Radiant Barrier?

 Radiant Barrier is a material that is a poor re-transmitter of infrared waves (radiant energy).
 By definition, this re-transmission characteristic (emissivity) must be at or below 10%.
-The emissivity of Reflectix® products is approximately 5%.
-Therefore, when a Radiant Barrier is installed in a residential attic, it “blocks” 95% of the radiant energy that is being radiated by the hot roofing materials.
+The emissivity of Reflectix® products is less than 6%.
+Therefore, when a Radiant Barrier is installed in a residential attic, it “blocks” 96% of the radiant energy that is being radiated by the hot roofing materials.
 This equates to a cooler attic, resulting in a house that requires less air conditioning usage to maintain comfortable inside temperatures.
 Example: Plywood has a very high emittance (82%).
 This is the reason attics are so hot during the day.
 The shingles are heated by the sun and (by conduction) the heat is transferred to the plywood decking which in turn emits (radiates) 82% of this energy to the interior of the attic.
-Low emissivity sheeting (as in our Reflective/Woven Fabric/Reflective Radiant Barrier) has a very low emittance (5%).
+Low emissivity sheeting (as in our Reflective/Woven Fabric/Reflective Radiant Barrier) has a very low emittance (less than 6%).
 This is the reason when a low emittance sheet is installed below a roof (plywood decking) in an attic that such a substantial reduction in radiant energy occurs.

 Why are air spaces required (in every application)?